jakenuts/agents-new/IMPLEMENTATION-PLAN.md

    - Communication backplane for agent coordination
    - Planning and execution logic

+5. **Logging System** [NEW]
+   - Centralized logging for all components
+   - Configurable log levels (DEBUG, INFO, WARN, ERROR)
+   - Performance metrics and token usage tracking
+   - Operation status and message monitoring
+   - Log rotation and management

 ## Implementation Tasks

 ### 1. Context System [IN PROGRESS]